philipsharp/afieldguidetoelephpants/source/_elephpants/2019-02-07-yellow-sunshinephp-nexmo.md

         credit: Tim Bond
 ---
 The elephpant is only available to attendees of the [Sunshine PHP Conference](https://www.sunshinephp.com/).
-It is identical to the previous Sunshine PHP elephpant except the Nexmo logo replaces the Zend logo, and the fabric has a slightly more orange hue.
+It has a slightly more orange hue than the previous Sunshine PHP elephpant, and the Nexmo logo replaces the Zend logo.